 I bought a digital kitchen scale to take exact measures of my food and I also record everything religiously on my food tracker app (mynetdiary).
 I had a scale before but I am certain that it wasn’t as exact as my scales now and they didn’t break the bank either (Argos).

-Now currently I am replacing breakfast with a soy protein & baobab mix shake (buy baobab, buy soy protein) but still have my black coffee.
+Currently I am replacing breakfast with a soy protein & baobab mix shake (buy baobab, buy soy protein) but still have my black coffee.
 This gives me the protein, fiber and a good load of vitamin C and keeps me full until lunchtime on most days, if not I have a piece of fruit mid-morning to tie me over.

 Lunches are always prepared the day before and I am totally loving green bean salad at the moment.
 I steam the beans (about 170 gr) and grill about 80-100 gr of chicken breast.
 Add a small shallot and perhaps a 3-5 grams of either sunflower/ pumpkin seeds or some pine nuts too.
 You can also switch for some carrots and a dash of olive oil or broccoli.
 I try to stick to a veggie platter and a bit of protein, however I try to stay within 50 gr a day.